How Much in Social Security Disability Benefits Can You Get?

 By , Attorney UC Law San Francisco

-If you're eligible for Social Security Disability Insurance (SSDI) benefits, the amount you receive each month will be based on your average lifetime earnings before your disability began.
-Unlike veterans compensation, workers' comp, or Supplemental Security Income payments, SSDI isn't based on how severe your disability is or how much income you have—everything depends on those lifetime earnings.
+If you're eligible for Social Security Disability Insurance (SSDI) benefits, the SSDI payment amount you'll receive each month will be based on your average lifetime earnings before your disability began.
+Unlike veterans' disability compensation, workers' comp, or Supplemental Security Income (SSI) payments, SSDI isn't based on how severe your disability is or how much income you have—everything depends on those lifetime earnings.

-How much is SSDI?
-In 2025, the average SSDI payment for an individual is $1,580, but almost two-thirds of SSDI recipients receive less than that.
+How much is SSDI per month?
+The average SSDI payment in 2025 for an individual is $1,586, but almost two-thirds of SSDI recipients receive less than that.
 And only 10% of SSDI recipients receive $2,000 per month or more.

-• your average income over 35 years (if you've worked that long)
+• your average income over your entire lifetime (up to 35 years if you've worked that long)

 • whether you paid self-employment taxes if you owned your own business or freelanced